• Skip to main content

 There is one issue though… you have to draw from the holster for several portions of the drill.
 Drawing is typically not kosher at an indoor shooting range.
 To solve this, we can modify the drill to erase drawing from the curriculum and replace it with other skills.

 If you want something simple just replacing drawing your gun with the low ready, it’ll work, but I feel there are better ways to maximize your training.
-I like to include reload and failure drills into DOT torture.
+I like to include reload and failure drills in DOT torture.

 I call this Indoor DOT Torture, and you can change it up a little here and there if you’d like to accommodate your training needs.